 This is a perfectly balanced and measured variant of what I’d consider a standard rub; but it’s standard for a reason.
 And the ingredients themselves are top quality, which is what I expect form a top of the line grill rub.

-13. The Best BBQ Skewers - HOPELF 12" Natural Bamboo Skewers
+10. The Best Disposable BBQ Skewers - HOPELF 12" Natural Bamboo Skewers

 Bamboo skewers are one of those nice items everyone should keep around the house for a rainy day (metaphorically).
 They’re probably not something you’re going to be using all the time, but when you need them they’re a life saver.